32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 Sarcopenia Is the Driving Factor For Frailty

 Failure to diagnose and effectively treat sarcopenia will inevitably lead to a state of frailty.
 When thinking of frailty, the word fragile comes to mind.
 If not handled with care, fragile objects can break/fall apart.
-While I hope your not picking up elderly people and dropping them, someone experiencing frailty must be handled and treated with the utmost care, otherwise a cascading decline across multiple dimensions of health will begin.
+Someone experiencing frailty must be handled and treated with the utmost care and receive plenty of support.
+Otherwise a cascading decline across multiple dimensions of health will begin.

-The three areas of frailty—functional, social and cognitive decline—are not isolated from each other.
+The three areas of frailty—functional, cognitive and social decline—are not isolated from each other.
+A healthy brain needs to be stimulated.
 Social isolation leads to less stimulation which hastens the cognitive decline.
 Feeling bored and alone increase depression symptoms.
-Depression and social isolation leads to less movement because there is no reason to challenge oneself.
+Depression and social isolation lead to less movement because there is no reason to challenge oneself.

 You can clearly see how sarcopenia, once it results in frailty, can start a vicious downward spiral.
 Here are some seniors talking about frailty: